dustinpfister/blog_posts/_posts/js-javascript-example.md

 In this example I have a grid and I am working out some basic logic when it comes to moving those units around in the grid.

+## Conclusion

+That is it for now when it comes to this collection of javaScript examples, as I come up with more I will be sure to come around to expand this list and link back to if from the newer posts.
+If you want to check out additional posts like this, but with other collections of examples I have a similar post where I am just going over [canvas examples](/2020/03/23/canvas-example/) rather than just things that might just have to do with a little javaScript code and that is it.